Proper Wrist Set in the Rotary Golf Swing

 As Chuck comes back down he does nothing but turn.
 Watch as he comes through impact:

-Notice that the angle of the shaft and his right wrist remains constant in each frame.
+Notice that the angle of the shaft and his trail wrist remains constant in each frame.
 What does this mean?

-Pay attention to the right forearm and how much it releases - or in this case, doesn't release - on the way through.
+Pay attention to the trail forearm and how much it releases — or in this case, doesn't release — on the way through.
 There's no rotation.
 There's no throwing.
-There's no release of that right forearm.
+There's no release of that trail forearm.
 It's a release with the body.
+This body-driven release is one of the hallmarks of elite ball-striking that the GOAT Drill system is specifically designed to ingrain through structured repetition.

 The Club Turns Along With the Body